thdot/tcpjack/README.md

 ## Credits

-This proejct is derived from [Kris Nóva](https://github.com/krisnova/tcpjack).
+This project is derived from [Kris Nóva](https://github.com/krisnova/tcpjack).
 The original code has been cleaned up and extended to suport IPv6.